 The plant is easy to grow and so rewarding.
-Correctly pronouncing Erigeron karvinskianus is probably more challenging!
+However, correctly pronouncing Erigeron karvinskianus is probably more challenging!
 Calling it Mexican Fleabane, Santa Barbara, Stallone or Mexican daisy is so much easier to say and remember.

-It grows to approx. 25cm in height.
-Flowers from June to November in my garden each year.
-While further south it can stay in flower for up to 9 months of the year!
+It grows to approx. 25cm in heigh, and flowers from June to November in my garden each year.
+However, further south it can stay in flower for up to 9 months of the year!
 As a result of this long flowering period, it is a great plant to have in a container on the patio.

 It produces oily smoke when burnt that repels fleas so hence the common name Fleabane.

 Masses of narrow white petals surround the yellow disc florets.
 Later these petals slowly age to pink and purple.
-In effect there are many shades of colour gently cascading over pathways, walls and containers all summer long.
+Consequently,there are many shades of colour gently cascading over pathways, walls and containers all summer long.

 Now some things are too good to be true!
 This little daisy grows too well in some parts of the world.
 It’s an invasive weed in some countries … but not here in Perthshire.
-As they say one gardener’s weed is another gardener’s desirable plant.
+As they say, one gardener’s weed is another gardener’s desirable plant.
 The bees and butterflies love this plant as much as I do.
-Furthermore it’s also fashionable favourite with many of today’s garden designers.
+Furthermore, it’s also fashionable favourite with many of today’s garden designers.
 As a matter of fact, I have lost count of how many of these plants I have sold to customers in the garden centre over the past few years.

 This little daisy is so versatile in the garden.
-It looks just as good in a gravel garden.
-At the front of a border or path.
-As well as in a container or window box with its soft airy clouds of pastel coloured blooms.
+In fact, it looks just as good in a gravel garden.
+Not to mention at the front of a border or path.
+As well as in a container or window box with its soft airy clouds of pastel-coloured blooms.

-If the plant is growing in a container feed it with a high potash food during the summer months.
-Dead heading will encourage repeat flowering and keep the plant looking tidy.
+If the plant is growing in a container feed it with high potash food during the summer months.
+Besides this, deadheading will encourage repeat flowering and keep the plant looking tidy.

 Maybe that’s really a blessing in disguise considering its international reputation!